snakkleipaa/SolitaDevAcademyApplication/README.md

 #### Running the backend server:

-Move into the backend folder inside vaccines
+Move into the 'backend' folder inside 'vaccines'

 Run 'npm install' to install the dependencies